zDarkTassi/PremiumLogin/README.md

 # Features
 - Allow / Block Old legacy premium connections.
-- AutoLogin Premium Players On Join.
+- Instant AutoLogin Premium Players On Join.
 - Staff Log.
 - Set an auth server for autologin only in the specifed server.
 - Set a custom permission to use /premium.